The Buyer Know-How Guide

 - Zillow Zestimates run margins of error up to 30% with an average of 12%.

 - Only Multiple Listing Services (MLS) house all listing information for your area.
 These databases are created and managed directly by subscribing agents like Brian.

 - Over 91% of home buyers engage and hire a Realtor®.
 The internet doesn’t sell homes.

 The investment of time, emotional energy and money you will put into this project is just short of an act of bravery.
 Don’t be misled by the ease of online searching.
 Identifying the right home and neighborhood should include a more comprehensive approach that the last time you comparison-shopped for a smartphone.

-Direct, personal access to the MLS is my answer to the confusion of modern-day searching.
+Direct, personal access to the MLS is the answer to the confusion of modern-day searching.
 Through my mobile app, a “portal” for easy organization and live, unaltered data in the system, you will get the edge on the competition out there.
-I believe that you should be able to search the same way I do and that being able to research and test data is the most reliable way for us to be on eth same page, as allies.
+Brian believes that you should be able to search the same way he does, and that being able to research and test data is the most reliable way for both of you to be on the same page, as allies.
 The average buyer does not have access to this database, and you are NO average shopper.